 As you add computing resources and servers to your VPS cluster, however, expect those prices to grow.
 Another big benefit of VPS hosting, especially of the cloud flavor, is the ability to quickly scale your infrastructure to meet traffic demands.
 You can add or remove servers, often in an automated fashion, with a click or two of the mouse and only pay for what you use.

-VPS hosting seems to be the service of choice for small or medium businesses looking for more control, flexibility, and performance than shared hosting but without the investment required to move all the way up to a dedicated server.
+VPS hosting is the service of choice for small or medium businessessmall or medium businesses looking for more control, flexibility, and performance than shared hosting but without the investment required to move all the way up to a dedicated server.
 While everyone from baffled first-time website owners to seasoned individual developers populates the shared hosting customer ranks, VPS users typically have professional-level experience or critical business needs from their web hosting.

 Availability, security, and speed are all critically important to businesses.
 VPS hosting plans deliver that and more, often automating routine processes, including security monitoring and load balancing, and booting up additional servers and computing resources.
 Although setting up your VPS infrastructure and processes can be quite a bit more intense (or not, if you have a managed hosting plan), the automation and added services from VPS packages often make customers’ experiences resemble shared hosting’s “set it and forget it” routine.